andreaiacono/andreaiacono.github.io/tesi/thesis.md

 beings.
 This suggests that problem solving, language, expert knowledge, and reasoning are relatively simple once sustenance and reaction capabilities are available.
-This idea is expressed in the title of one of Brooks\' publications: \"Elephants Don\'t Play Chess,\" suggesting that nevertheless these animals are very intelligent and perfectly capable of surviving and reproducing in a complex and dynamic environment.
+This idea is expressed in the title of one of Brooks' publications: "Elephants Don't Play Chess," suggesting that nevertheless these animals are very intelligent and perfectly capable of surviving and reproducing in a complex and dynamic environment.

 The topic of evolution in nature has received the greatest attention in the last twenty years.
-Darwin\'s fundamental theory, although still complete today, needs deepening.
+Darwin's fundamental theory, although still complete today, needs deepening.
 For example, a well-known principle is that of natural selection, usually considered to be an omnipotent force capable of shaping organisms into perfect creatures.
-Stuart Kauffman\'s work has revealed that other factors can influence evolution beyond natural selection.
+Stuart Kauffman's work has revealed that other factors can influence evolution beyond natural selection.
 He demonstrates that some complex systems tend to self-organize, that is, that order can manifest spontaneously.
 A more important conclusion is that this order can limit evolution to the point that natural selection can no longer run its course.

-Another principle of Darwin\'s theory is that of gradualism.
+Another principle of Darwin's theory is that of gradualism.
 Small phenotypic changes would slowly accumulate in species.
 Paleontological discoveries have revealed over the years a different perspective: long periods of relative phenotypic stasis alternated with brief periods of very rapid changes.
-This phenomenon has been dubbed \"punctuated equilibrium\" by biologist Stephen Jay Gould.
+This phenomenon has been dubbed "punctuated equilibrium" by biologist Stephen Jay Gould.
 Although no complete explanation yet exists, the phenomenon has recently been observed in a large number of artificial life works, suggesting that it may be an intrinsic aspect of some evolutionary systems.